opalmedapps/docs/docs/development/setup.md

 4. Uncheck "Enable Google Analytics for this project"
 5. Click "Create project"

-The "Authentication" and "Realtime Database" features are needed for the communication.
+The "Authentication" and "Realtime Database" features are needed for communication between the apps and backend components.
+Follow the instructions below to enable and configure these features.

 #### Create a new Realtime Database